apache/mxnet/docs/tutorials/scala/mxnet_java_install_and_run_examples.md

 Please follow the Step 1 in the [Scala configuration](http://mxnet.incubator.apache.org/install/scala_setup.html#setup-instructions)
 These should help you install the correct Java version and all dependencies.

+## Run the Java example project
+We have provided a general MXNet Java template under `scala-package/mxnet-demo/java-demo` which contains complete instruction on running the Hello world and Object detection examples.
+Please copy the downloaded MXNet Java package jar file to the `java-demo` folder before build the package there.

 ## Import and run the Java package
 For users using a desktop/laptop, we recommend using IntelliJ IDE as it is tested and supported to provide the necessary documentation for the Java API.